Combating Online Misinformation Videos: Characterization, Detection, and Future Directions: Related Areas

-Harmful content generally renders as doxing, identity attack, identity misrepresentation, insult, sexual aggression, and the threat of violence~\cite{banko2020unified}.
+\textbf{Harmful Content Detection}: Harmful content generally renders as doxing, identity attack, identity misrepresentation, insult, sexual aggression, and the threat of violence~\cite{banko2020unified}.
 Detecting video-based harmful content often relies on capturing indicative features in multiple modalities, such as linguistic features of audio transcription, video sentiment, and flagged harmful objects~\cite{alam2022survey}.
-Compared with misinformation detection which focuses more on credibility, harmful content detection focuses more on the possibility of causing mental harm.
-However, misinformation videos are often created to catch more attention, which corresponds to the eye-catching characteristic of video-based harmful content, indicating that the features might be shared across the two tasks.